Andrew Stanton

-Andrew Ayers Stanton (born December 3, 1965) is an American filmmaker and voice actor based at Pixar, which he joined in 1990.
-His film work includes co-writing and co-directing Pixar's A Bug's Life (1998), directing Finding Nemo (2003) and the sequel Finding Dory (2016), WALL-E (2008), and the live-action film, Disney's John Carter (2012), and co-writing all four Toy Story films (1995–2019) and Monsters, Inc. (2001).
+Andrew Ayers Stanton (born December 3, 1965) is an American filmmaker.
+He is best known as the director and co-writer of the Pixar animated films Finding Nemo (2003), WALL-E (2008), Finding Dory (2016), and the upcoming Toy Story 5 (2026).
+He also directed and co-wrote the live-action film John Carter (2012) for Walt Disney Pictures and directed the upcoming live-action film In the Blink of an Eye for Searchlight Pictures.
+For Pixar, Stanton was additionally the co-director and co-writer of A Bug's Life (1998), the co-writer of each of the Toy Story films (1995-present) and Monsters, Inc. (2001), and occasional voice actor for various films.

 Finding Nemo and WALL-E earned Stanton two Academy Awards for Best Animated Feature.
 He was also nominated for three Academy Awards for Best Original Screenplay, for Finding Nemo, WALL-E, and Toy Story (1995), and for an Academy Award for Best Adapted Screenplay for Toy Story 3 (2010).
 WALL-E has also been inducted into the National Film Registry.
-On television, Stanton directed two episodes of Stranger Things in 2017, an episode of Better Call Saul in 2018, and the final season premiere of Legion in 2019.
+Stanton has also directed episodes of various television series since 2017, including episodes of 3 Body Problem, Better Call Saul, Legion and Stranger Things.

 Early and personal life

-Andrew Stanton was born on December 3, 1965, in Rockport, Massachusetts.
+Stanton was born in Rockport, Massachusetts.
 His father, Ron Stanton, was the founder of a company that worked on radars for the United States Department of Defense.
 His mother, Gloria Stanton, pursued an acting career before becoming a homemaker.
 Both of Stanton's parents were natives of nearby Wellesley.

 Stanton acted in high school and directed sketch comedy shot on Super 8 film.
 He portrayed Barnaby Tucker in a 1980 high school production of Hello, Dolly!, which later became a source of inspiration for WALL-E. Stanton studied for a year at the University of Hartford before transferring to the character animation program at the California Institute of the Arts.
 He received his Bachelor of Fine Arts from CalArts in 1987.

 In 1989, Stanton married his high school sweetheart Julie, two weeks after she graduated from Georgetown University.
 The couple subsequently settled in Los Angeles, where they raised two children, Ben and Audrey.
 Stanton is a Christian.

-Stanton revealed in 2012, that he was diagnosed with attention deficit hyperactivity disorder when he was in the middle of writing John Carter.
+Stanton revealed in 2012 that he was diagnosed with attention deficit hyperactivity disorder when he was in the middle of writing John Carter.

 Stanton is an Arsenal F.C. fan, and included a scene mimicking their famous offside trap among other Arsenal references in John Carter.